Full Dunblane ECO Fest 2026 Programme

 Tuesday 5th May, Western Greenbelt Campaign, No to the Western Arc,7:30pm, St. Mary’s Church Hall.

-Kick off Eco Fest with an environmental campaign to preserve a critical ecosystem and a place of natural beauty in Dunblane.
-Join No to Western Arc Development for a chance to learn more.
-The Western Arc is a stretch of designated Greenbelt land from the A820, opposite the Westlands Hotel, bordering the A9, right round to B8033, opposite Marks and Spencer.
-A developer has announced plans to construct 300 – 400 houses in this area.
+Kick off ECO Fest with an environmental campaign to preserve a critical ecosystem and a place of natural beauty in Dunblane.
+Join the talk for a chance to learn more.

 Wednesday 6th May, Neil Kitching- How to Cut Your Carbon Footprint, 7:30pm, hosted by Creative Dunblane at the Burgh Chambers.

-Neil Kitching, a local climate blogger and author of Carbon Choices, will help you to understand your carbon footprint and give practical tips on how to reduce it.
-Using local photos and real-life examples, the talk looks at everyday choices such as where you live, how you heat your home, how you travel, what you eat, and what you buy.
+Understand your carbon footprint and practical tips on how to reduce it.
+Using local photos and real-life examples, the talk looks at everyday choices.

 Thursday 7th May, Andrew Tabas: Floody Heck, an Interactive Board Game, 7:30pm, hosted by Creative Dunblane at the Burgh Chambers.

-Launched at Scotland’s Flood Resilience Conference 2026, join Andrew Tabas, Hydro Nation Scholar at Heriot-Watt University, to find out more about Natural Flood Management in Scotland.
+Launched at Scotland’s Flood Resilience Conference 2026, join Andrew Tabas to find out more about Natural Flood Management.

 Friday 8th May, Osbert LancasterWorkshop: Play Up!
 Flip Eco-anxiety to Eco-action, 7:30pm, Dunblane Library.

-Join Osbert Lancaster, host of the Thrivable Scotland podcast, to discover how playful collaboration can lift us up, bring us together, and get us better equipped to build resilience, regenerate nature and heal society.
-You will never be put on the spot – no role play, no acting, no spotlights- just build your capacity to help people and nature thrive – and enjoy some serious fun.
+Discover how playful collaboration can lift us up, bring us together & get us better equipped to build resilience, regenerate nature and heal society.
+No role play, no acting, no spotlights- just build your capacity to help people & nature thrive & enjoy some serious fun.

 See here for more info.